Swara-Reddy/FitResQ/README.md

 ## 14. License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License â€” see the LICENSE file for details.